River Ecological Reserve,

 Gas, food, and lodging:

-Pay phone, gas, restaurants, and stores a short distance to the north on Highway 29, in downtown Yountville.
+Pay phone, gas, restaurants, and stores a short distance to the north on CA 29, in downtown Yountville.
 No camping.

 No parking or entrance fees.
 Small paved lot.
 No drinking water, pay phone, or designated handicapped parking.
 There is a portable toilet.
 There may be maps at an information signboard, but there were none on my visit.
 Trails are poorly-suited to wheelchairs.
 There is no direct public transportation to this trailhead.
 Note that the trail is inaccessible during wet months, when there is no route over (or through) the Napa River, generally from December to April.